breqwatr/breqwatr-deployment-tool/docs/index.md

 # Breqwatr Deployment Tool

 A command-line driven deployment toolkit for containerized, open source cloud services such as OpenStack and Ceph.
-BWDT can also other useful containerized services which enable air-gap/dark-site installations such as private Apt and Pip repositories.
+BWDT supports other useful containerized services which enable air-gap/dark-site installations such as private Apt and Pip repositories.